-Scripts encoded in the Unicode Standard often are used to write many languages.
-The script termed Bengali in Unicode is no exception.
-It is used for writing languages such as Bengali, Assamese, Bishnupriya Manipuri, Daphla, Garo, Hallam, Khasi, Mizo, Munda, Naga, Rian, and Santali.
-In the Indian state of West Bengal and the People's Republic of Bangladesh, the preferred name for the Bengali script and language is Bangla.
-In the Indian state of Assam, the preferred name for the script is Asamiya or Assamese.
-Although the Assamese language has been written historically using regional scripts, known generally as "Kamrupi," its modern writing system is similar to that presently used for Bengali, with the addition of extra characters.
-The Unicode Bengali block fully supports modern Assamese orthography.
+The term Bengali is used in the Unicode Standard for the script and character names.
+However, users of the script in the Indian state of West Bengal and the People's Republic of Bangladesh prefer Bangla, so the term Bangla is used in this section and elsewhere in this chapter.
+The Bangla script is used for writing languages such as Bangla, Assamese, Bishnupriya Manipuri, Daphla, Garo, Hallam, Khasi, Mizo, Munda, Naga, Rian, and Santali.
+Although the Assamese language has been written historically using regional scripts, known generally as "Kamrupi," its modern writing system is similar to that presently used for Bangla, with the addition of extra characters.
+The Bangla block supports the modern Assamese orthography.
+In the Indian state of Assam, the script is called Asamiya or Assamese.

-The Bengali script is a North Indian script closely related to Devanagari.
+The Bangla script is a North Indian script historically related to Devanagari.

 Virama (Hasant).
-The Bengali script uses the Unicode virama model to form conjunct consonants.
-In Bengali, the virama is known as hasant.
+The Bangla script uses the Unicode virama model to form conjunct consonants.
+In Bangla, the virama is known as hasant.

 Vowel Letters.
 Vowel letters of Indic scripts are encoded atomically in Unicode, even if they can be analyzed visually as consisting of multiple parts.
-Table 12-11 shows the Bengali vowel letters that can be analyzed, the single code point that should be used to represent them in text, and the sequence of code points resulting from analysis that should not be used.
+Table 12-11 shows the Bangla vowel letters that can be analyzed, the single code point that should be used to represent them in text, and the sequence of code points resulting from analysis that should not be used.

 For Use Do Not Use

 আ 0986 <0985, 09BE>

-煭 09E0 <098B, 09C3>
+শ্ধ 09E0 <098B, 09C3>

-જ્ 09E1 <098C, 09E2>
+لالا 09E1 <098C, 09E2>

 Table 12-11.
-Bengali Vowel Letters
+Bangla Vowel Letters

-There is an exception to this general pattern for the representation of Bengali independent vowel letters, for the Bengali script orthography of Kokborok, a major language of Tripura state in Northeast India.
+There is an exception to this general pattern for the representation of Bangla independent vowel letters, for the Bangla script orthography of Kokborok, a major language of Tripura state in Northeast India.
 Kokborok has diphthongs which can occur as initial letters.
 To reflect existing practice, these diphthongs are represented with two character sequences, rather than as atomic characters, as shown in Table 12-12.
 Rendering systems which support display of the Kokborok orthography need to be aware of these exceptional sequences.
-The sequence for vowel letter aw uses U+09D7 Bengali au length mark, also noted in the following discussion of two-part vowel signs.
+The sequence for vowel letter aw uses U+09D7 BENGALI AU LENGTH MARK, also noted in the following discussion of two-part vowel signs.

 Two-Part Vowel Signs.
-The Bengali script, along with a number of other Indic scripts, makes use of two-part dependent vowel signs.
+The Bangla script, along with a number of other Indic scripts, makes use of two-part dependent vowel signs.
 In these dependent vowels (matras) one-half of the vowel is displayed on each side of a consonant letter or cluster-for example, U+09CB BENGALI VOWEL SIGN O and U+09CC BENGALI VOWEL SIGN AU.
-To provide compatibility with existing implementations of the scripts that use two-part vowel signs, the Unicode Standard explicitly encodes the right half of these vowel signs.
+TO provide compatibility with existing implementations of the scripts that use two-part vowel signs, the Unicode Standard explicitly encodes the right half of these vowel signs.
 For example, U+09D7 BENGALI AU LENGTH MARK represents the right-half glyph component of U+09CC BENGALI VOWEL SIGN AU.
-In Bengali orthography, the au length mark is always used in conjunction with the left part and does not have a meaning on its own.
+In Bangla orthography, the au length mark is always used in conjunction with the left part and does not have a meaning on its own.

 For Use Description

 আ <0985, 09D7> vowel letter aw

-ও <0989, 09BE> vowel letter ua
+উা <0989, 09BE> vowel letter ua